 Time-Of-Flight Diffraction (TOFD)

-TOFD inspection (time of flight diffraction) is a technique based on an ultrasonic wave’s travelling time, or ‘time of flight’, and the diffraction produced by the extremities of the discontinuity.
-TOFD consists of a pair of CUT transducers on angled wedges defined to produce Longitudinal waves.
+Time-Of-Flight Diffraction (TOFD) is a technique based on an ultrasonic wave’s travelling time, or ‘time of flight’, and the diffraction produced by the extremities of the discontinuity.
+TOFD consists of a pair of CUT transducers on angled wedges defined to produce longitudinal waves.
 A pair of probes face each other: one pulses while the other receives, and are separated by a known distance that ensures coverage of the desired zone.

-TOFD data analysis is performed with unrectified A-Scans and a B-Scan with a greyscale color palette.
+TOFD data analysis is performed with unrectified A-Scans and a B-Scan with a greyscale colour palette.

 TOFD is recognized for its high level of accuracy and precision regarding sizing and is often used as a complement to the Phased Array method.